Children's Art Museum of Nepal

 Children’s Art Museum of Nepal (CAMON), also known as Nepal Children's Art Museum (NCAM), is a creative space designed for children and youth.
 Its objective is to bring literacy through art to children and empower the youth.
 It is located in Kathmandu, Nepal.
-It was established in the year 2014.
+It was established in 2014.

 Location

 It is located northeast of the Durbar Marg street, in Kathmandu.
 The foundation is situated at the top of a 5-storeyed commercial building in the heart of Kathmandu.

 Founder of Children's Art Museum of Nepal

 The Founder-president Sneha Shrestha (artist), a graduate of Gettysburg College with a major in studio art and globalization studies, was awarded an Advanced Leaders Fellowship from World Learning.
 After graduation, she moved to Boston and was hired at Artists for Humanity as the Mentoring Artist in Painting and Education Coordinator.
 Shrestha’s grant required a time frame of six months, however, she changed her original plan of renting a space into building a permanent one, making her project sustain longer.
 As part of the fellowship, her social innovation project was CAMON which aims to "encourage children's appreciation of their culture and promotes self-expression through hands-on art experience".